 Katie fell in love with movement through studying acting and dance from a young age.
 She discovered Pilates in 2012 while pursuing acting in New York City.
 She wanted to gain a deeper understanding of how her body worked in order to drop into her characters on stage, but Pilates was so much more than that!
 While Pilates helped her on stage, it also allowed her freedom of movement and strength in her daily life - making her skiing, backpacking, and biking adventures much more enjoyable.
-So in 2017, she moved home to Colorado and began the Intermediate Plus training program at The Pilates Center in Boulder.
+In 2017, she moved home to Colorado and began the Intermediate Plus training program at The Pilates Center in Boulder.
 She graduated from the 650-hour training program in 2018.
-Katie enjoys integrating breath with each movement to help the body reach its full potential.
-She feels her understanding and knowledge of Pilates will never end and is thrilled she can teach others the joy that comes with "returning to life."
+Katie feels her understanding and knowledge of Pilates will never end and is thrilled she can teach others the joy that comes with "returning to life."

 Katie teaches on Mondays, Tuesdays, Wednesdays, and the 1st and 3rd Saturday of each month.
 She can be reached at email@example.com.

 Chris discovered Pilates in 2015; she is forever changed.
 Before finding Pilates, Chris’s workout routine involved blood-pumping group weight training and cardio classes.
 Despite “being in shape,” she continued to be plagued with consistent aches and pains, endured a broken foot, torn wrist-ligament, a bulging disc and had an undiagnosed 8-year old diastasis.
 In 2015, she had the opportunity to become one of Sophia’s first students.
 Practicing Pilates regularly, Chris learned to move better and understand her body’s nuances.
 In only a few short months, she was able to heal her body, correct movements and is now pain free.
 Chris even converted her husband, and they bought a reformer and other Pilates equipment for their home gym.